-3rd Offense- See Insubordination 2nd and 3rd offenses
+3rd Offense- See Insubordination 2nd and 3rd offenses (May result in in-school or out of school suspension.)

 Failure to Comply with Directions of School Personnel

 A student shall not be insubordinate or fail to comply with instructions and directions of School District employees (including substitute and student teachers), volunteers, or persons acting as a chaperone or in a supervisory capacity.